deanswiatek/MvcCat/README.md

 Clean up this application, applying best practices and accomplishing as much as you can within 2 hours.
 Anything that you cannot accomplish in the 2 hours, feel free to take note of and discuss later.
 You can use whatever design pattern you want as long as it's following best practices.

-Once complete, submit your changes in form of a pull request to the master branch of this repository, and send an email to Rich Garabedian.
+Once complete, submit your changes in form of a pull request to the master branch of this repository, and send an email to Rich Garabedian (richard.garabedian@drivedominion.com) and cc myself (dean.swiatek@drivedominion.com)/